Home Health and Fitness 15 Unique Activities for Seniors with Dementia in 2025

 1. Physical activities

 Yoga, Tai Chi, or even group walks can be the best activity for dementia patients.
-Anything that involves getting physical without becoming too much of a strain is good for the mind and body.
+Anything that involves physical movement without becoming too much of a strain is good for the mind and body.

 2. Create a scrapbook